astronomer/docs/astro/configure-idp.md

 - **Application (client) ID**: Retrieve this from the **Overview** page of your application.
 - **Client secret**: Use the value of your client secret from Step 2.

-From here, Astronomer will complete the integration and add Azure as your organization's IDP.
+From here, Astronomer will complete the integration and add Azure as your organization's IdP.

 #### Step 5: Assign users to your Azure AD application